 Thomas G. Kenney - 1947, d.
 2003

 • Beverly's maternal grandparents were Harry Abraham & Kathryn Abrams.
 Harry (d.
 1930s), changed the family name from Abraham to Abrams in the 1920s.
 Their's was an interfaith marriage and he is buried with his parents and and other family under his original name, Abraham.

-• The 1940 census also shows that Jean's mother, Kathryn, and brother, William, were living with the Kennedy family.
+• The 1940 census also shows that Jean's mother, Kathryn, and brother, William, were living with the Kenney family.

 • Beverly's parents divorced once she was on her own and her mother remarried (becoming Jean K. Baranowski to husband Julian Baranowski) and had two more children.